 All staff members access professional development.
 Seven staff learning days are held as pupil free days throughout the year so that all staff members are able to attend.
-PD initiatives include:
+PD initiatives include

 - Bishop's In-service Day for the purpose of developing knowledge and understanding of the Catholic Ethos and Identity in an Education setting.

-- Professional Collaboration at different year levels for the development of consistency in Teaching, Learning and Assessing the Australian Curriculum.
+- Professional Collaboration at different year levels for the development of consistency in Teaching, Learning and Assessing the Australian Curriculum

 - ICT Code of Practice

 - Workplace Health and Safety

-- Student Protection and Well Being
+- Student Protection and Well Being.

 In addition to these days, the staff engage in school based professional development initiatives which address the whole school learning goals.
-Recent professional development included:
+Recent professional development included

 - Analysing spelling within writing

-- Teaching hands on Mathematics in the primary classroom

 - Differentiation in the primary classroom

-- Visible Learning

-- Collaborative Professionalism

-- Clarity
+- Inclusive education and differentiation within the classroom.

-The percentage of teachers engaged in professional development was 100 %.
+The percentage of teachers engaged in professional development was 100%.